tymeart/calculator/README.md

-This is a calculator app made with vanilla JavaScript.
+This is a calculator made with vanilla JavaScript.